 One idea is to repeat a vertical menu at the top and bottom of the page, so users can drill straight into the content they want.
 This provides plenty of space for content and makes it easy for people to navigate elsewhere.

-Alternatively, many designers create ‘accordion’ navigations which open on request, thus saving space.
+Alternatively, many designers create ‘accordion’ or navigations or 'burger menus' which open on request, thus saving space.
 If you choose this route, test the accordion function carefully on all main mobile devices.

 4. The little things

 Little tweaks will make a big difference to your mobile site.
 For instance: